top of page

 Dec 22, 20254 min read

-When atoms combine, they form chemical bonds that hold them together.
-The two main types of bonding you’ll study in Unit 1 are ionic and covalent bonds.
+Bonding diagrams When atoms combine, they form chemical bonds that hold them together.
+The two main types of bonding you’ll study in BTEC Applied Science Unit 1 are ionic and covalent bonds.
 Understanding the difference helps explain why substances have different properties — from the salt on your chips to the water in your glass.
 Ionic Bonding An ionic bond forms when electrons are transferred from one atom to another.
 This usually happens between a metal and a non-metal.
-Metals lose electrons, forming positive
+Me

 PM